LeoBlezz/Data-Science---IBM/README.md

 # Data-Science---IBM
-Here I will be saving the projects made because of the IBM course
+Here I will be saving the projects I made in the IBM course